loyjoy/academy/basic/menu/data/data.md

 Using the search bar, you can search for customers by their email address.

 You can also download all customer data as a CSV file.

+#### Detailed information
+When you click on a customer's email, you will see all the personal data that the customer has already entered.
+In the variables section, you will see a timeline of which variables have been set for the customer.
+You can also download files that the customer has uploaded, such as audio recordings.

 ### 2. Consents